vxmdesign/pentagram/README.md

 ## 5.2.
 30 October 2011
 [1.2.
 Advanced Configuration](#12-advanced-configuration): added a lot of settings.

 [2.1.
-Movement]](#21-movement): no more keypad movement and the not for Mac OS is no longer needed.
+Movement](#21-movement): no more keypad movement and the not for Mac OS is no longer needed.

 [2.2.
-Keyboard commands)](#22-keyboard-commands): updated and split in default and debug keys.
-Moved the Building SVN section to the bottom.
+Keyboard commands](#22-keyboard-commands): updated and split in default and debug keys.
+Moved the [Building SVN](#4-building-svn) section to the bottom.

 ## 5.3.
 5 January 2010
 [4.4.
 Mac OS X](#44-mac-os-x): added additional information for builds.